Swampland Criteria in the Slotheon Field Dark Energy: Introduction

-In an earlier work L. Heisenberg et al \cite{l.heisenberg} perform a similar test for Swampland criterion for scalar quintessence model.
+In an earlier work L. Heisenberg et al \cite{l.heisenberg} have performed a similar test for Swampland criterion for scalar quintessence model.
 In that work they have considered a quintessence field and discussed about the Swampland criteria for the quintessence field Dark Energy.
 In doing so they have taken the experimental bounds by writing the variations of Dark Energy equation of state in the usual CPL \cite{CPL} parametrisation form and then translate it to obtain an upper bound of a reconstructed equation of state $\omega(z)$ ($\omega(z) \sim \omega_0 + \frac{z}{1+z} \omega_a$).
-Here there are two parameters namely $\omega_0$ and $\omega_a$.
-For this purpose they have taken the constraints on SNeIa, CMB, BAO and $H_0$ measurements data (Fig. 21 of Ref. \cite{9of_DE}).
-They have also repeated their analyses for Swampland criteria for comparing it by Euclid simulation of future data.
+Here there are two parameters namely $\omega_0$ and $\omega_a$ \footnote{CPL parametrisation finds its importance in varied contexts such as constraining the sum of neutrino masses in dynamical Dark Energy models \cite{3}}.
+For this purpose L. Heisenberg et al have taken the constraints on SNeIa, CMB, BAO and $H_0$ measurements data (Fig. 21 of Ref. \cite{9of_DE}).
+They have also repeated their analyses for Swampland criteria for comparison with Euclid simulation of future data.

 We have performed in this work a similar analysis of Swampland conditions in case of Slotheon field Dark Energy and standard quintessence field Dark Energy using Euclid simulated data but in our case we parametrise our Dark Energy equation of state with a generalised thawing Dark Energy model \cite{parametrisation}.
 We also repeat our analyses with the constraints used by L. Heisenberg e al \cite{l.heisenberg}.